-Digital sculpting is a rather new modeling approach that relies on a process akin to clay modeling in real world.
-It has changed the workflow for a vast number of 3D modelers since introduction; enabling them to jump into creating art rather than getting stuck by technical constraints of 3D modeling.
+Digital sculpting is a rather new modeling approach that relies on a process akin to clay modeling in the real world.
+It has changed the workflow for a vast number of 3D modelers since its introduction; enabling them to jump into creating art rather than getting stuck by the technical constraints of 3D modeling.
 High-res models created by this method cannot be used directly in a 3D animation; a low-res retopology model needs to be created.

 Boolean modeling is not a popular approach in the entertainment industry.
-In this approach the geometry of an object is created by taking two objects and making them a new one; either by cutting one out of the other, combining the two or using the negative space of the intersection as the new object.
+In this approach the geometry of an object is created by taking two objects and making them a new one; either by cutting one out of the other, combining the two, or using the negative space of the intersection as the new object.

 A new method of 3D modeling was introduced with the advancement of laser scanning technology.
 In this technique, a real object is laser-scanned to create a digital representation of it.
 The scanning process is usually quick and easy, but the geometry created needs to be cleaned up before use.